security-alliance/frameworks/src/encryption/cloud-data-encryption.md

 # Cloud Data Encryption
+tag: [Engineer/Developer, Security Specialist]

 You should consider using the best practices below, in order to ensure that data stored in the cloud is protected from unauthorized access:

 ## Best Practices